 Student Activity Board.
-The Student Activity Board is an all-campus student organization at Indiana University - Purdue University at Indianapolis.
+The Student Activity Board is the central student organization at Indiana University - Purdue University at Indianapolis.
 Its objective is to provide cultural, social, and recreational activities for all students on that campus.
-The organization is composed of two representatives from each of these thirteen divisions or programs: Division of Allied Health Sciences, School of Liberal Arts, School of Social Service, Herron School of Art, Associate of Arts Degree in Nursing Program, Indianapolis Law School, School of Physical Education, School of Dentistry, School of Medicine, School of Nursing, the Medical Sciences Graduate School, School of Science, and the School of Engineering and Technology.
+The organization is composed of two representatives from each of these twelve divisions or programs: Division of Allied Health Sciences, Downtown Campus, Graduate School of Social Service, Herron School of Art, Associate of Arts Degree in Nursing Program, Indianapolis Law School, Normal College of the American Gymnastic Union, School of Dentistry, School of Medicine, School of Nursing, the Medical Sciences Graduate School, and the 38th Street Campus.

 Religious Activity.
 The Medical Center chaplain's office is open for personal appointments.
-A chaplain is available for students to provide spiritual leadership to individuals and to their religious groups.
+A chaplain is available for students of each faith to provide spiritual leadership to individuals and to their religious groups.